jperezov/vargate/README.md

 ### Usage

-When developing, it is recommended to set `window.DEBUG_MODE` to log errors into the console.
+When developing, it is recommended to set `window.DEBUG_MODE` and `window.DEV_MODE`.

-    window.DEBUG_MODE = 'strict'; // Errors will stop execution.
-Recommended for local development. window.DEBUG_MODE = 'warn';   // Errors will log, but execution will continue.
-Recommended for staging environments.
+    window.DEV_MODE = 'strict'; // Errors will stop execution.
+Recommended for local development. window.DEV_MODE = 'warn';   // Errors will log, but execution will continue.
+Recommended for staging environments. window.DEBUG_MODE = 'trace'; // Will log the trace of every action window.DEBUG_MODE = 'verbose'; // Will log every action window.DEBUG_MODE = 'minimal'; // Will only log `VarGate.set` actions

-Without setting `window.DEBUG_MODE`, errors will be ignored, as it is assumed you are in a production environment.
+Without setting `window.DEV_MODE`, errors will be ignored, as it is assumed you are in a production environment.
+Likewise, not setting `window.DEBUG_MODE` will silence the log statements from VarGate.

 When waiting on multiple variables to be defined